bhavesh-20/CP-helper-webhook/README.md

 # CP-helper-webhook
-A webhook for sending daily reminders about competitive programming contest in discord channel.
+A webhook for sending daily reminders about competitive programming contests in a discord channel.

 Used https://clist.by API for implementation.

-Before getting started go to https://clist.by API and create user account and get API key from there.
+Before getting started go to https://clist.by API and create a user account and get the API key from there.
 Also you would need your username to access their API so make note of it as well.

-create an environment file(.env) or add the following variables to the .env file.
+create an environment file(.env) and add the following variables to the .env file or you can directly add them to your environment as well.

 ```
 API_KEY=<the api key you got from clist>